joshua-9402/cpet-140-final-project/README.md

 - Reference any related issues.
 - Follow the project's coding conventions and guidelines.
 Any significant deviations should be explained in the PR description, or it will be rejected.
 - Ensure all tests pass before submitting the PR.
 Submitted PRs will undergo for a review and also include the test results.

+### Troubleshooting & Debugging Tips
+- For `main.cpp` module
+  - Make sure that all functions / methods are correctly called
+  - Only put valid values when calling functions / methods or configuring application variables to avoid unexpected behaviors.
+  - For `main()` function:
+    - Ensure that all dependencies are correctly initialized before starting the UI.
+    - For `constructUI()`, make sure to correctly match the variables and the arguments.

+- For `UI.cpp` module
+  - The `switchUI()`, `mainUI()`, `posUI()`, `inventoryUI()`, and `failedUI()` are private functions.
+No one except the functions / methods  in the `UI.cpp` can access it.
+  - For `constructUI()`, this function is STRICTLY OFF-LIMITS as it contains critical UI initialization logic; do not modify it without prior approval from the project maintainers.

+- For `pos.cpp`

+- For `inventory.cpp`

+- For `db.cpp` and database-related module / dependencies
+  - This module is STRICTLY OFF-LIMITS.
+  - Enable verbose SQLite logging during development (sqlite3_log).
+  - Add a debug mode to log SQL statements and durations.
+  - Reproduce issues with a temporary DB and add unit/regression tests once fixed.
+  - Calling methods from `db.cpp` is `<db>::method` (e.g., `db::createDatabase(<path>, <error>)`)
+  - For `isSqliteAvailable()` method
+    - Returns either `true` or `false with error code`.
+  - For `createDatabase()`
+    - It will create a new database or open a database (if there is an existing database)
+    - Returns either `true` or `false with error`

+### Configuration
+- Configuration is intentionally minimal and file-based for portability.
+- Common options:
+  - database.path — path to the SQLite file (default: ./data/app.db)
+  - ui.fontPath — path to the UI font file (default: assets/fonts/OpenSans-Regular.ttf)
+- Load configuration early in main.cpp and allow environment variables to override file values for CI/containers.

+### Logging & Diagnostics
+- Centralize logging to a small helper (log::info/warn/error) so logging backend can be swapped (spdlog, custom).
+- Log at these levels:
+  - DEBUG: SQL statements, timing, detailed flows.
+  - INFO: startup/shutdown, DB migrations applied, major user actions (checkout).
+  - WARN/ERROR: validation failures, DB errors, exceptions.
+- Include correlation IDs for transactions when debugging multistep flows.

+### Known Limitations
+- Single-file SQLite limits multi-user concurrent writes; WAL helps but not a replacement for a server DB in multi-client scenarios.
+- No built-in encryption of the DB file; consider SQLCipher or OS-level disk encryption for sensitive deployments.
+- UI is immediate-mode and desktop-focused; mobile UI experience requires a separate UI layer implementation.